adnanebrahimi/adnanebrahimi/README.md

 ### Hi there 👋

-Several years of experience in Web Development especially in Frontend Development and Micro frontend Architecture. experienced Automation Workflows in Jira, more than 3 years experience in DevOps Engineering, and now looking for Cloud Engineer and Decentralized Apps Development (Dapps) (Web 3.0)
+Several years of experience in Web Development especially in Frontend Development and Micro frontend Architecture. experienced Automation Workflows in Jira, more than 3 years experience in DevOps to implement various CI/CD infrastructure, and now learning Decentralized Apps Development (Dapps) (Web 3.0)

-Here are some ideas to get you started:

 ## 🔭 I’m currently working on ...
 Corporate projects and improving my company's infrastructure.